djtooke/CV/README.md

 **Well-Typed LLP** (September 2016 to Present)
 *Assistant Business Administrator*

 As Assistant Business Administrator I am responsible for all aspects of the firm's administration, including sending and receiving invoices, upkeep of accounts and paying contractors.
-All of the firm's records are written in Haskell, so I have been working with these and interacting with homemade programs to perform functions such as VAT returns.
+All of the firm's records are written in Haskell, so I have been working with these and interacting with homebuilt programs to perform functions such as invoice generation and VAT returns.

 **Leeds University** (October 2016 to January 2018)
 *Postgraduate Teaching Assistant*

-I taught the Music Research Skills module to undergraduates for two consecutive years. <!-- Expand this! -->
+I taught the Music Research Skills module to undergraduates for two consecutive years.
+This was a module that focussed on best practice in academic research and writing, including using reference management software, correct formatting and processes for academic writing, and help with style, academic presentations and research processes generally.

 **Cambridge ESOL [English for Speakers of Other Languages]** (October 2008 - September 2010) *Exams Administrator*